nestybox/sysbox/README.md

 Sysbox solves problems such as:

-* Enhancing the isolation of containers deployed with Docker or Kubernetes.
+*   Enhancing the isolation of containers deployed with Docker or Kubernetes (root in the container maps to an uprivileged user on the host).

-* Giving users a fully capable root user inside containers without compromising host security.
+*   Enabling a highly capable root user inside the container without compromising host security.

 *   Securing CI/CD pipelines by enabling Docker-in-Docker or Kubernetes-in-Docker without resorting to insecure privileged containers.

-* Enabling the use of containers as VM-like environments (for development, local testing, learning, etc.), including the ability to run systemd and Docker in them, easily and with strong isolation from the host.
+*   Enabling the use of containers as "VM-like" environments for development, local testing, learning, etc. The container can run systemd, have a highly capable root user, run Docker and even Kubernetes inside, easily and with strong isolation from the host.

-* Allowing users to run legacy apps inside containers.
+*   Running legacy apps inside containers (instead of less efficient VMs).

-* Replacing VMs with an easier, faster, more efficient, and more portable container-based alternative.
+*   Replacing VMs with an easier, faster, more efficient, and more portable container-based alternative, one that can be deployed across cloud environments easily.

+*   Partitioning bare-metal hosts into multiple isolated compute environments with 2x the density of VMs (i.e., deploy twice as many VM-like containers as VMs on the same hardware at the same performance).

-* Allowing users to deploy "VM-like" environments on cloud instances (e.g., EC2, GCP, etc.)  without resorting to nested virtualization.
+*   Partitioning cloud instances (e.g., EC2, GCP, etc.) into multiple isolated compute environments without resorting to expensive nested virtualization.

 ## License